Toggle Contrast

 Introduction

-A cry might signal many things, for example, discomfort or hunger.
-Sometimes, young babies cry for no reason at all and sometimes they cry and just cannot be settled.
-This may be upsetting for both baby and parent, but it causes no harm and will eventually stop.
+Sometimes, babies cry and we can’t figure out why.
+Sometimes, they just cannot be settled.
+This can be upsetting for both baby and parent, but it causes no harm and it the crying will eventually stop.

 Like adults, every baby is different, with some crying more than others.
 It’s common to feel stressed when dealing with a baby’s cries, especially if the crying is frequent or it’s difficult to soothe your baby.